Everyday Healthy Recipes

 Notes

-• It is important NOT to cook the peppers in the soup (in order to preserve their lovely sweet flavour).
+• It is important not to cook the peppers in the soup (in order to preserve their delicious sweet flavour).
 Just roast and peel them, then add into the soup and puree.

 • For maximum flavour use very ripe tomatoes.

-• Spices: You can use hot paprika or cayenne pepper for a bit of heat as well as smoked paprika.
+• You can add pepper flakes cayenne pepper for a bit of heat as well as smoked paprika.

-• Serve with croutons, garlic bread, breadstick or soda bread.
+• Serve with cheese, basil drizzle (see Serving Instructions in post), croutons, garlic bread, breadstick or sourdough bread.

 • Best served hot.
 Refrigerate for up to 3 days.

-• Freeze individual portions, each with a little basil drizzle, for up to 3 months.
+• Freeze in airtight containers for up to 3 months.

 Nutrition